shrinerb/shrine/doc/refile.md

 uploaded_file.storage #=> #<Shrine::Storage::S3>
 ```

-This way Shrine can perform tasks like generating location, extracting
+This way, Shrine can perform tasks like generating location, extracting
 metadata, processing, and logging, which are all storage-agnostic, and leave
 storages to deal only with actual file storage.
 And these tasks can be
 configured differently depending on the types of files you're uploading: